 About Me

 I am a theoretical physicist and Assistant Professor at the Decision Analysis and Support Unit, SGH Warsaw School of Economics, and a researcher at the Faculty of Electronics, Military University of Technology (WAT).
-My work sits at the boundary between theoretical physics and modern data science — I develop mathematical frameworks that translate the formalism of quantum mechanics into practical tools for anomaly detection, time series analysis, and financial forecasting.
+My work operates at the cutting edge of theoretical physics and data science — I develop mathematical frameworks that translate quantum mechanical formalism into powerful, practical tools for anomaly detection, time series analysis, and financial forecasting.

 Research